Booth Tarkington: Literary

+Honorary

+Tarkington's honorary degrees included an A.M. and a Litt.D. from Princeton, and honorary doctorates from Columbia University and Purdue.
+He made substantial donations to Purdue for building an all-men's residence hall, which the university named Tarkington Hall in his honor.

+Personal life

-Tarkington was married to Louisa Fletcher from 1902 until their divorce in 1911.
+Tarkington was married to Laura Louisa Fletcher from 1902 until their divorce in 1911.
 Their only child, Laurel, was born in 1906 and died in 1923.
+Fletcher, a published poet (and aunt of 1930s gay Hollywood nightclub performer Bruz Fletcher), was involved in adapting his fiction for the stage.
+Her prosperous Indiana banking family is thought to be the model for certain characters in Tarkington's writing.

-He married Susanah Keifer Robinson in 1912.
+Tarkington's second marriage was to Susanah Keifer Robinson in 1912.
 They had no children.

 Tarkington began losing his eyesight in the 1920s.
 He continued producing his works by dictating to his secretary Elizabeth Trotter.
 Despite his failing eyesight, between 1928 and 1940 he edited several historical novels by his Kennebunkport, Maine, neighbor Kenneth Roberts, who described Tarkington as a "co-author" of his later books and dedicated three of them (Rabble in Arms, Northwest Passage, and Oliver Wiswell) to him.

 Tarkington underwent eye surgery in February 1929.
 In August 1930, he suffered a complete loss in his eyesight and was rushed from Maine to Baltimore for surgery on his right eye.
 He had an additional two operations in the latter half of 1930.
 In 1931, after five months of blindness, he underwent a fifth and final operation.
-The surgery resulted in a significant restoration in Tarkington's eyesight.
+The surgery resulted in a significant restoration in his eyesight.
 However, his physical energy was diminished for the remainder of his life.

-Tarkington maintained a home in his native Indiana at 4270 North Meridian in Indianapolis.
+Tarkington maintained a home in his native Indiana at 4270 North Meridian Street in Indianapolis.
 From 1923 until his death, Tarkington spent summers and then much of his later life in Kennebunkport at his much loved home, Seawood.
-In Kennebunkport he was well known as a sailor, and his schooner, the Regina, survived him.
-Regina was moored next to Tarkington's boathouse, The Floats which he also used as his studio.
+In Kennebunkport, he was well known as a sailor, and his schooner, the Regina, survived him.
+Regina was moored next to Tarkington's boathouse, The Floats, which he also used as his studio.
 His extensively renovated studio is now the Kennebunkport Maritime Museum.
 It was from his home in Maine that he and his wife Susannah established their relation with nearby Colby College.

-Tarkington made a gift of some his papers to Princeton University, his alma mater, and his wife Susannah, who survived him by over 20 years, made a separate gift of his remaining papers to Colby College after his death.
+Tarkington took a close interest in fine art and collectibles and was a trustee of the John Herron Art Institute.
+He made a gift of some his papers to Princeton, his alma mater, and his wife Susannah, who survived him by over 20 years, made a separate gift of his remaining papers to Colby College after his death.
 Purdue University's library holds many of his works in its Special Collection's Indiana Collection.
 Indianapolis commemorates his impact on literature and the theatre, and his contributions as a Midwesterner and "son of Indiana" in its Booth Tarkington Civic Theatre.

-He is buried in Crown Hill Cemetery in Indianapolis.
+Tarkington died on May 19, 1946, aged 76, in his home in Indianapolis.
+He was buried in Crown Hill Cemetery.